be_ixf;ym_202306 d_08; ct_300

 to Private Credit?

-Directly originated senior loans have generated an average 285 bps premium over traded loans over the last ten years.
+Directly originated senior loans have generated an average 500 bps premium over traded loans since 2017.

-In the last six periods in which the 10-year Treasury yield rose by 60 basis points or more, bonds have delivered inconsistent returns.
+In the last seven periods in which the 10-year Treasury yield rose by 60 basis points or more, bonds have delivered inconsistent returns.

 Private credit assets are not traded on any public exchange, potentially reducing their correlation to broader public markets.
 True diversification is contingent on the inclusion of uncorrelated assets.